Chargebacks, Payments

 Visa estimates that up to 80% of these are fraud disputes, with the other 20% falling under the more varied category of consumer disputes.

-Effective April 2023, Visa will be introducing new standards for compelling evidence against fraud disputes in card-not-present environments, which they are calling Compelling Evidence 3.0.
+Effective April 15, 2023, CE3.0 lays out a specific standard of evidence that, if met, is guaranteed to reverse or even prevent a chargeback under reason code 10.4: Fraud—Card-Absent Environment.
 The purpose of CE3.0 is to establish a clear and direct relationship between the merchant and the cardholder, proving beyond a reasonable doubt that the disputed transaction was made by the cardholder and not an unauthorized third party.

-Under Visa’s current chargeback rules, merchants can contest a reason code 10.4 chargeback by showing at least one transaction from any time period in which the IP address, email address, physical address, and telephone number match the details of the disputed transaction.
+Under Visa’s previous chargeback rules, merchants could contest a reason code 10.4 chargeback by showing at least one transaction from any time period in which the IP address, email address, physical address, and telephone number match the details of the disputed transaction.
 For digital goods, two or more of the IP address, device ID, or email address would have to match.
-Visa intended for this to be sufficient evidence for the issuer to reverse the chargeback, but the issuer can still ask the cardholder if they want to persist with the dispute.
+Visa intended for this to be sufficient evidence for the issuer to reverse the chargeback, but that was not always the case.

-Learn How To Fight Them The Smart WayIf they can provide a valid reason for doing so, the issuer can reject the representment and the acquirer (and by extension, the merchant) remains liable for the chargeback.
+Learn How To Fight Them The Smart WayIf they saw a valid reason for doing so, the issuer could reject the representment and the acquirer (and by extension, the merchant) would remain liable for the chargeback.

 Visa consulted with merchants and issuers to come up with the new criteria for contesting reason code 10.4 and proving that the cardholder participated in the transaction.
-When CE3.0 takes effect, merchants will be required to provide the following:
+CE3.0 requires merchants to provide records of two previous undisputed transactions using the same payment credentials that meet the following criteria:

-If the merchant can submit transaction data that meets all of the above criteria, the liability shifts to the issuer, and the dispute is over.
+If the merchant can submit transaction data that meets all of the above criteria, the liability shifts to the issuer.

 Merchants will be able to submit compelling evidence against fraud claims in the pre-dispute phase, when inquiries come in via Verifi’s Order Insight, or after a dispute has been filed and the chargeback can be looked up in Visa Resolve Online.